*updated March 2019 re. new NICE Guidelines:*

 - No routine breaking of waters – it’s not proven to be effective in shortening labour, can be more uncomfortable for the woman labouring, increases the need for caesarean and increases the likelihood of fetal distress

 The above have huge implications for women planning a VBAC as they open the door for normalising VBAC and brings the focus back for these women to midwife led care and low risk settings.

 A natural birth after a caesarean is a safe choice for women, according to the Royal College of Obstetricians and Gynaecologists (RCOG)

-Currently the caesarean-birth rate in England is more than 1 in 5 women, so a significant number begin their subsequent pregnancies with a decision to make regarding whether or not to attempt a VBAC or have a planned caesarean birth.
+Currently the caesarean-birth rate in England is around 1 in 4 women, so a significant number begin their subsequent pregnancies with a decision to make regarding whether or not to attempt a VBAC or have a planned caesarean birth.